-Headquarters Relocation Credit (32) (Repealed effective July 1, 2021)
+Headquarters Relocation Credit (32)

 Effective January 1, 2014, an income tax credit is authorized under House Bill 785 for any company that transfers or relocates its national or regional headquarters to Mississippi.
-The bill provides that the amount of the credit is equal to the actual relocation costs paid by the company in the taxable year.
+The amount of the credit is equal to the actual relocation costs paid by the company in the taxable year.

 Relocation costs shall include those non-depreciable expenses that are necessary to relocate headquarters' employees to the national or regional headquarters, including, but not limited to, costs such as travel expenses for employees and members of their households to and from Mississippi in search of homes and moving expenses to relocate furnishings, household goods and personal property of the employees and members of their households.

-The company must create twenty (20) jobs to qualify and the credit shall be applied to the taxable year in which the relocation costs are paid.
-The credit is limited to a \$1,000,000 cap each fiscal year.
+The company must create twenty (20) jobs to qualify, and the credit shall be applied to the taxable year in which the relocation costs are paid.
+The credit is limited to \$1,000,000 cap each fiscal year.